stothet/fun-serious-game/README.md

 * Starting the principal's trial and selecting "You were right to suspect him, Mr. Wilson" into "(as said my Rita)" option will bring up an empty dialogue (Why do you say that Erin, but still increases score).
 Going through the same process a second time ends the game.
 * It is currently possible to end the principal's trial by continuing with spacebar.
 Doing this will add trial dialogue button options to Jimmy and Rita (unintended).
 * Talking to Jimmy, then solving Rita's math minigame and then talking to Jimmy again will add duplicate Jimmy entries to the journal (this happens with or without collecting the register entry from Rita).
 * Solving Rita's math minigame clears the journal.
-Talking to Rita again to obtain the register entry restores journal state.
+Talking to Rita, Bill, or Jimmy again to obtain the register entry restores journal state.
+However if Bill or Jimmy have been previously talked to, a duplicate entry will be made to the journal.